-When set to Enable RTA Alarm Resume, you coule set the date (of month) and timer (hh:mm:ss), a any event occurring at will awaken a system which has been powered down.
+When set to Enabled RTA Alarm Resume, you coule set the date (of month) and timer (hh:mm:ss), a any event occurring at will awaken a system which has been powered down.

-Wake up on LAN
+Wake Up On LAN

-To use this function, you need a LAN add-on card which support power on functions.
-It should also support the wake-up on LAN jumper.
+To use function, you need a LAN add-on card which support power on functions.
+It should also support the wake-up on LAN jumper

-Disabled (default) Wake up on LAN not supported.
+Disabled (default) Wake Up On LAN not supported.